 http://acorncentre.co.uk/events/move-it-or-lose-it The Hampden County Correctional Center, also known as the “Main Institution”, is located in Ludlow, Massachusetts.
 An average count is 900 male inmates.

-It is composed of seven buildings, three of which are housing towers for pretrial detainees and sentenced inmates.
+It is comprised of seven buildings, three of which are housing towers for pretrial detainees and sentenced inmates.
 The facility is divided into 24 living units under a Unit Management/Direct Supervision mode of operation.

-The Sheriff’s philosophy is that re-entry into the community begins on day one of incarceration, and the intent of the medium security facility is to begin a continuum of return to the community as law-abiding, productive citizens.
+The Sheriff’s philosophy is that re-entry into the community begins on day one of incarceration, and the intent of the medium-security facility is to begin a continuum of return to the community as law-abiding, productive citizens.